gvvaughan/specl/doc/specl.md

 Just like the built in matchers described above, you can use the `Matcher` factory object from `specl.matchers` to register additional custom matchers to make your spec files easier to understand.
-The minimum required is a handler function, which is then called by [Specl][] to determine whether the result of the `expect` matches the contents of the `to_` argument:
+The minimum required is a predicate method, which is then called by [Specl][] to determine whether the result of an `expect` parameter matches the contents of the `to_` argument:

 {% highlight lua %}
     ...
     matchers.Matcher {
-      function (actual, expected)
+      function (self, actual, expected)
         return (actual == expected)
       end,
     }